-In 2021, Boardwalk Pipelines placed into service approximately \$137 million of growth projects which primarily represents approximately 0.2 Bcf per day of firm natural gas transportation capacity, compressor station modernization and additional NGLs infrastructure.
-Boardwalk Pipelines expects to spend approximately \$410 million on its growth projects currently under construction through 2024 and will add approximately 0.6 Bcf per day of firm natural gas transportation capacity and additional NGLs infrastructure.
-Those projects are expected to serve increased natural gas demand from power generation plants and liquids demand from petrochemical facilities.
+In 2022, Boardwalk Pipelines placed into service approximately \$157 million of growth projects which represents approximately 0.7 Bcf per day of firm natural gas transportation capacity, which added additional capacity to its ethylene system, and the completion of the deepest brine well in North America, which will provide access to additional salt reserves and reliability for its brine customers.
+Boardwalk Pipelines expects to spend approximately \$410 million on its growth projects currently under construction through 2025.
+These projects will add another approximately 0.7 Bcf per day of firm natural gas transportation capacity and additional NGLs capacity.
+The additional NGLs capacity, when completed and in conjunction with the 2022 completed project, will result in an approximate increase of 20% in the capacity of its ethylene systems.
+These projects are expected to serve increased natural gas demand from power generation plants and liquids demand from petrochemical facilities.
 All of Boardwalk Pipelines' growth projects are secured by long-term firm contracts.

-Customers: Boardwalk Pipelines serves a broad mix of customers, including end-use customers, such as local distribution companies, electric power generators, exporters of liquefied natural gas ("LNG") and industrial users, producers and marketers of natural gas and interstate and intrastate pipelines, who, in turn, provide transportation and storage services for end-users.
+Customers: Boardwalk Pipelines serves a broad mix of customers, including end-use customers, such as electric power generators, local distribution companies, industrial users and exporters of liquefied natural gas ("LNG"), producers and marketers of natural gas and interstate and intrastate pipelines, who, in turn, provide transportation and storage services for end-users.
 These customers are located throughout the Gulf Coast, Midwest and Northeast regions of the U.S. Boardwalk Pipelines' delivery market has diversified over time, with increased deliveries to end-use customers, whereas, historically its delivery markets were primarily to other pipelines who then delivered to end-use customers.

 Governmental Regulation: The FERC regulates Boardwalk Pipelines' interstate natural gas transmission operating subsidiaries under the Natural Gas Act of 1938 ("NGA") and the Natural Gas Policy Act of 1978 ("NGPA").
 The FERC regulates, among other things, the rates and charges for the transportation and storage of natural gas in interstate commerce and the construction, extension, enlargement or abandonment of facilities under its jurisdiction.
 Where required, Boardwalk Pipelines' natural gas pipeline subsidiaries hold certificates of public convenience and necessity issued by the FERC covering certain of their facilities, activities and services.
 The maximum rates that Boardwalk Pipelines' FERC-regulated subsidiaries may charge for all aspects of the natural gas transportation services they provide, are established through the FERC's cost-based rate-making process.
 Key determinants in the FERC's cost-based rate-making process are the costs of providing service, the volumes of gas being transported, the rate design, the allocation of costs between services, the capital structure and the rate of return a pipeline is permitted to earn.
 The maximum rates that may be charged by Boardwalk Pipelines for storage services on Texas Gas, except for services associated with a portion of the working gas capacity on that system, are also established through the FERC's cost-based rate-making process.
+The FERC's cost-based rate-making process are the costs of a storage services on Texas Gas, except for services associated with a portion of the working gas capacity on that system, are also established through the FERC's cost-based rate-making process.

-The FERC has authorized Boardwalk Pipelines to charge market-based rates for its firm and interruptible storage services for the majority of its other natural gas storage facilities.
+Pipelines to charge market-based rates for its firm and interruptible storage services for the majority of its other natural gas storage facilities.
 None of Boardwalk Pipelines' FERC-regulated entities currently have an obligation to file a new rate case and Gulf South is prohibited from filing a rate case until May 1, 2023, subject to certain exceptions.